codesnippetspro/code-snippets/readme.txt

 That's great!
 Let me know by starting (or adding to) a topic in the [Support Forums](http://wordpress.org/support/plugin/code-snippets/).

 = I want to contribute to and help develop the Code Snippets plugin! = That's fantastic!
-Join me on [GitHub](http://github.com/bungeshea/code-snippets), and also be sure to check out the [development page](http://cs.bungeshea.tk/dev) on the [project website](http://cs.bungeshea.tk).
+Join me on [GitHub](http://github.com/bungeshea/code-snippets), and also be sure to check out the [development page](http://cs.bungeshea.com/dev) on the [project website](http://cs.bungeshea.com).

 == Screenshots ==

-1. The Manage Snippets page
-2. The Add New Snippet page
+1. Managing existing snippets
+2. Adding a new snippet
 3. Editing a snippet
-4. Each screen includes a help tab just in case you get stuck.
+4. Importing snppets from an XML file
+5. Managing network-wide snippets

 == Changelog ==